 If you were injured in a truck accident that wasn’t your fault, you deserve reasonable compensation for your injuries and financial losses.
-An Aurora truck accident lawyer with Horwitz, Horwitz & Associates are ready to put their skills and years of experience to work for you.
+The Aurora truck accident attorneys with Horwitz, Horwitz & Associates are ready to put their skills and years of experience to work for you.

-There’s no risk to you for scheduling a free case review.
+You can schedule a free case review with our Aurora personal injury lawyers at no risk.
 Call us today at (800) 985-1819 or use our online contact form.

 aurora truck accident lawyer

-How much does it cost to hire a truck accident lawyer in Aurora?
+How much does it cost to hire a truck accident attorney in Aurora?

-At Horwitz, Horwitz & Associates, our attorneys are highly experienced, and we fight for every single client with a case built specifically for their unique circumstances—all without you paying any legal fees upfront.
+At Horwitz, Horwitz & Associates, our Aurora truck accident attorneys are highly experienced and fight for every single client with a case built specifically for their unique circumstances—all without you paying any legal fees upfront.

 What should I do after being in a semi-truck crash?

 Some people describe their mental state post-truck accident as being in a “fog.”
-They know something bad has happened, but they can’t process the magnitude and they’re not really sure what they need to do next.
+They know something bad has happened but can’t process the magnitude, and they’re unsure what to do next.

-As difficult as it may be, it’s very important to keep a clear head.
-Taking these steps will preserve your health and could help your Aurora truck accident attorneys help build the strongest possible case on your behalf.
+As difficult as it may be, keeping a clear head is very important.
+Taking these steps will preserve your health and could help your Aurora truck accident attorneys build the strongest possible case on your behalf.

 1. Move to a safer location